docwire/docwire/README.md

 - **Enhanced Cloud Integration**: Develop features to seamlessly integrate with various cloud platforms, allowing users to leverage cloud resources for scalable and efficient data processing.
 - **Improved NLP Integration**: Building on our existing OpenAI integration, we aim to enhance natural language processing capabilities for even more accurate and insightful data extraction.
 - **Powerhouse for data processing**: With continued support for various import formats and expanded export options, DocWire SDK is evolving into a powerhouse for data processing.
+- **Enhanced Structured Content Extraction for AI Applications**: We are committed to advancing the capabilities of DocWire SDK to meet the growing demands of AI and NLP developers.
+Our roadmap includes the development of more sophisticated algorithms for structured content extraction, enabling the SDK to identify and categorize document elements with greater precision.
+This will include improved recognition of semantic structures within the text, such as headings, subheadings, and thematic breaks, which are crucial for training AI models in tasks like document summarization, topic modeling, and content classification.
+- **Customizable Content Selection for Model Training**: Recognizing the diverse needs of AI applications, we plan to introduce customizable content selection features within the SDK.
+This will empower developers to specify which document elements should be included or excluded during the data extraction process, tailoring the dataset to the specific requirements of their AI models.
+Whether it's extracting dialogue from scripts, narrative passages from articles, or key points from reports, DocWire SDK will provide the flexibility needed for targeted model training.
+- **Integration with Advanced NLP Libraries**: To further support the development of AI and NLP applications, DocWire SDK will integrate with advanced NLP libraries, providing out-of-the-box support for common NLP tasks such as tokenization, part-of-speech tagging, named entity recognition, and sentiment analysis.
+This integration will streamline the workflow for developers, allowing them to preprocess and analyze text within the same framework used for data extraction.
+- **Support for Custom AI Model Deployment**: As AI models become increasingly specialized, there is a need for frameworks that can accommodate custom model deployment.
+DocWire SDK will offer support for integrating custom-trained AI models, enabling developers to leverage their proprietary algorithms within the data processing pipeline.
+This will facilitate a seamless transition from model training to deployment, ensuring that developers can maximize the performance and accuracy of their AI applications.
 - **Top-notch Documentation and Support**: Expect nothing but the best.
 We are committed to providing high-quality documentation and fanatical customer support, ensuring a smooth and efficient experience for every user.

 ### Examples of Input and Output Sources